 For the last 20 years my lawn have been maintained by a variety of lawn mower men.
 You might say I’m an expert in using and losing lawn mower men.
 Some were franchised, many were independent, two were uni students, and my current bloke is the son of a former lawn mowing man.
 They all have one thing in common, they have stories to tell.
 From tyre-like snakes to the ubiquitous naked housewife, they would arrive from their last job, either wide-eyed or totally unmoved at what people do or generally don’t do in their gardens.

 An interesting fact, little documented, is that lawn mowing men are commonly escaping the grind of an intense and soul-destroying job.
 They like the fresh air, the physical aspect, their own timetable and the odd cash in hand.
 I have heard about their families, their weekend activities and their apologies for why they have to charge me more for trimming the edges.
 I’ve given up querying those five minute extras.
 Some have used a whipper-snipper over the whole garden and one modern man used a ride-on mower.
 The noise and the results were equally bad but they didn’t come back.
 Which is a blessed relief.
+You can read about my suburban garden in Garden Notes.

 In the beginning I used to offer these men a cold drink on a hot day but increasingly I have noticed they bring their own beverages.
 Once I offered a craggy old fellow a yoghurt ice-cream on a stick, thinking it would be cooling, but he refused telling me he didn’t like that sort of stuff.
 The stories are real but I have used pseudonyms throughout so let’s call him Doug.
 Doug had experienced “that sort of stuff” before.
 Without yoghurt but involving a Naked Lady.

 Doug was mowing the front lawn when he glanced up and saw the homeowner standing naked in the front window.
 She was unperturbed but he was flustered.
 At the end of his job, Doug went to the door and it was flung open before he could knock.
 The now scantily clad homeowner ushered him inside, offered him coffee, sat close on the sofa and introduced him to her girlfriend.
 Apparently they wanted a baby together and he seemed the perfect candidate.
 Doug was a happily married grandfather and “wouldn’t have a bar of it”.
+In other words, the answer was “no”.

 The Egg Basket was one of Doug’s more humorous stories.
 Doug was mowing the back lawn of a regular customer, being careful not to scare the free range hens, when he came across fresh laid eggs.
 He picked them up and placed them out of harm’s way in the peg basket swinging on the clothes line.
 Next visit, the homeowner told Doug “the funniest thing had happened” and his “chooks must be acrobats” because they laid their eggs in the peg basket.
 Doug laughed and explained what he had done.
 The homeowner was relieved since he couldn’t understand how the hens had balanced.

 Lawn mowing men are wizards with a mower but rarely are they trained horticulturists, arborists or landscapers.
 The same goes for a sub-branch called treeloppers but that’s another story.
 Some mower men are billed as gardeners but often become vague about availability when you ask if they can weed the back garden.
 Or even more vague when you ask if they have time to remove a pile of garden waste.
-Their astute move with garden waste is to tote-up how many other householders want rubbish removed, coordinate the same day collection, slug us all the same disposal fee and do a one-stop drop at the council tip.
+Their astute move with garden waste is to tote-up how many other householders want rubbish removed, coordinate the same day collection, slug each of us the disposal fee and do a one-stop drop at the council tip.

 One thing I have noticed (apologies, I have yet to see a female mower person) is that, to a man, they have their mobile phones in their top left pocket, button undone ready to take calls.
 They don’t write these calls down so, inevitably, at some point they have to ring the caller back to confirm appointment details.
 The good ones leave a business card in my letterbox with the next mowing day and the more lax ones fade away.